 Now it is time to aggregate the costs and determine the budget.
-Every task in the project has a cost element and have start and end dates.
-Bottom up aggregation of cost from the task level to the work package level and to the project level yield the time phased cost budget of the project.
+Every task in the project has a cost element and start and end dates.
+Bottom-up aggregation of cost from the task level to the work package level and to the project level yield the time-phased cost budget of the project.

 - Management reserve – reserved for managing unknown risks.
 Management has the authority to sanction it.

 - Activity / Work package costs – Cost of work.
 Supervisors have the authority to use it.

 - Contingency costs – Reserved for managing known and known-unknown risks.
 The project manager has the authority to use it.

 By factoring in Management reserves and contingency reserves to the cost baseline we arrive at the time-phased budget of the project.

 3.2 Historical Information Review